Bellfalasch/Bobby-CMS/README.md

 Bobby CMS is a development name, since more fitting names such as Skeleton CMS, Barebone CMS, Skinny CMS, where all taken.
 This CMS is intended only for PHP-developers so that they fast and easy can set up an admin on top of their MySQL-database.

 This is meant to be used on top of my other PHP-templates.
 It's super easy and small.
-You just set up your own SQL's for the admin in
-_database.php and then you're good to go.
+You just set up your own SQL's for the admin in _database.php and then you're good to go.
 The footer and header's are used on each file.
-The header detects which file you're surfing and updates the menu according to that.
+The header detects which file you're browsing and updates the menu according to that.

 Each php-file is it's own admin function.
-Basically they display an empty form to the left with information, and to the right a list of every data that already are in the database.
+Basically they each display an empty form to the left with information, and to the right a list of every data that already are in the database.
 Click a link there to load this data in the form and perform a database update, or just fill in an empty form to perform a database insert.
-This is built to be easy up and go but with the ability for everything to be easily tailormade, hence no automation of things.
+This is built to be easy up and go but with the ability for everything to be easily tailormade, hence sparingly with automation of things.

 Check the included examples for best practice of how to set your admin files up.

 Just drop the folder `_admin` in your project and extract these files in it.
 Of course you can edit the folder name after your hearts content, but at the moment you have to manually update all the files to the new path.

 Updates:
 ----------------

+### 0.9
+A major clean-up of files and their code.
+The most prominent new things are the admin functions for file upload and image upload (as usual as files and not functions), new easier menu-handling, and support for form-posting without the whole PAGE_form.
+So you can set up your own forms, just drop the code, and get it to work by the side of the smarter PAGE_form to get up and running faster.
+The menu-update is explained in more detail futher down.

 ### 0.8.6
 Easier add fields to your form with a smoother syntax of setting them all up.
 The output of the fields are also now just a single function-call.
 And a bit of other clean ups in the code and the comments.